openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 them available to students as a course handout file or on a defined page in your course.
 These guidelines can define your expectations and optionally introduce features of edX discussions.

+You can also share the :ref:`Discussions for Students and Staff` chapter with your students.
+It describes features that are available to all discussion participants, and may be useful to students who are new to online discussion forums.

 ..
 For a template that you can use to develop your own guidelines, see
 .. :ref:`Discussion Forum Guidelines`.